kenbugasto/semiconductor-yield-dashboard/README.md

 ---

-# 🥉🥈🥇 ETL Flow -  Medallion Architecture
+# 🥉🥈🥇 ETL Workflow -  Medallion Architecture

 Although implemented locally using Python and DuckDB rather than Databricks Delta Lake, this project follows the same Medallion Architecture principles by separating raw ingestion, standardized transformations, and business-ready analytics.